 - Three pyramids in Mexico, Mayapan and Ek’ Balam

-The question is: What is the probability that 70 of the randomly selected global 552 (ancient) structures are coincidentally oriented to the current geographic pole (within a range of 3 degrees)?
-The probability is 1 to 1.79×1021, which is an incredibly small chance.
+The question is: What is the probability that 76 of the randomly selected global 592 (ancient) structures are coincidentally oriented to the current geographic pole (within a range of 3 degrees)?
+The probability is 1 to 4.20×1022, which is an incredibly small chance that this is the result of some coincidental process.

 What does that mean?
 It means that the orientation of many structures to the geographic North pole is NOT coincidental.
 Hence, it was done intentionally.
 The reason?
 Why is the White House perfectly oriented to the Cardinals?
 Or why is the Taj Mahal perfectly cardinally oriented?
 Or why is the Vatican cardinally oriented?
 Or why are most observatories cardinally oriented?